jonnycincocinco/Large-Scale-SVG/README.md

 ### What's under the hood

 * Canvas is created with Ai->Canvas Export Plug-In Version 1.0 (Mac)
-* SVGs are simply AI exports
+* SVGs are simply Ai exports
 * Animations created with jQuery